qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

 downloaded directly from the OpenStreetMap server.
 Here we are focusing on the first mentioned method.

-To load data from a file use the |osm_load|:sup:`Load OSM from file` icon.
+To load data from a file use the |osm_load| :sup:`Load OSM from file` icon.
 If there is no such button, maybe someone disabled OpenStreetMap toolbar in your QGIS installation.
 You can enable it again selecting :menuselection:`Settings --> Toolbars --> OpenStreetMap -->`.

-.. _`plugins/plugins_openstreetmap/osmloaddialog`:
+.. _figure_osm_3:

 .. figure:: img/en/plugins_openstreetmap/osmloaddialog.png
    :align: center
    :width: 30em

-   Load OSM data dialog
+   Figure OSM 3: Load OSM data dialog

 The purpose of its elements is explained below.

-| **OpenStreetMap file to load**: Click on the button to select the .osm file you want to load data from.
+**OpenStreetMap file to load**: Click on the button to select the .osm file you want to load data from.

-| **Add columns for tags**: This option determines a connection between OSM and QGIS data.
+**Add columns for tags**: This option determines a connection between OSM and QGIS data.
 Each feature of OSM data has some tags (pairs of key and value), that define the feature properties.
 Each feature of a QGIS vector layer also has its attributes (key and value).
 With this option you can define which properties of OSM objects should be visible when displaying detailed information about QGIS features.

-| **Replace current data**: Checking this option means that new data should replace current data the user is working with.
+**Replace current data**: Checking this option means that new data should replace current data the user is working with.
 Layers of current data will be removed and new ones will be loaded.
 When loading OSM data for the first time, this option is not active, because there is nothing to replace.

-| **Use custom renderer**: This option determines how many details of the map will be used.
+**Use custom renderer**: This option determines how many details of the map will be used.
 There are three pre-defined OSM styles for map displaying.
 Use :guilabel:`Small scale` if you want to view OSM data at low level, to see all details and to edit something.
 If not you can use :guilabel:`Medium scale` or :guilabel:`Large scale`.
 QGIS \CURRENT doesn't support changing the renderer style dynamically.

-Click :guilabel:`Ok` to load your data.
+Click **[OK]** to load your data.
 If this is the first time the OSM file is loaded, the plugin must first parse the database.
 This may take few seconds or minutes - it depends on the amount of loaded data.

 Viewing OSM data